Is Being Baptized Enough to Gain Eternal Life?

 Being baptized is an essential part of salvation.
 Jesus defined the terms for entrance into His Kingdom: “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God” (John 3:5).
 Here are presented two requirements made of those who accept the gospel proclamation—faith in Jesus, and baptism.
 The first is the inward acceptance of the salvation so graciously provided by the vicarious death of the world’s Redeemer; the second is the outward token of an inward change of life (Romans 6:3-6).

-Jesus also added, “He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mark 16:16).
+Jesus added, “He who believes and is baptized will be saved; but he who does not believe will be condemned” (Mark 16:16).
 Therefore, lack of baptism would simply be an outward token of an inward disbelief, which disbelief, of itself, is sufficient to bar a man from the blessings of salvation.
-A believer must be baptized to be saved unless baptism is not possible as in the case of the thief on the cross who was sincere in his faith but due to his death sentence was unable to receive the service of baptism.
+A believer must be baptized to be saved unless baptism is not possible as in the case of the thief on the cross, who was sincere in his faith, but due to his death sentence was unable to receive the service of baptism.